JAAG4/LD45/README.md

 # LD45
-Game made for Ludum Dare 45 "Start with Nothing"
+Game made for Ludum Dare 45, theme was "Start with Nothing"